LIDILE/VizLing/README.md

 First copy this project to some directory on your computer

-Make sure that packages listed in requirements.txt are installed.
+Make sure that the packages listed in *requirements.txt* are installed.

-Then enter the right project_directory in "main.R" file according to your system: win or linux.
+Then enter the right *project_directory* in the "main.R" file according to your system : windows or linux.

-Finaly, add to your directory these java softwares: "stanford-parser-full-2014-01-04" and "stanford-tregex-2014-01-04" and you have to use the same name mentionned.
+Finally, add to your directory these java softwares: "stanford-parser-full-2014-01-04" and "stanford-tregex-2014-01-04" and you have to use the exact same names as mentionned.

 Now, the project is ready to be used.